 - Open Meetings.
 All levels of government should be subject to the same open meetings requirements.
 These laws should not be unduly burdensome. - Open Records.
 State laws governing open records should balance the public's right of access with the necessity of protecting the privacy of individual citizens and the ability of public agencies to conduct their essential business functions.
 The statutorily required sunset for all exemptions to the Kansas Open Records Act is impractical and should be removed. - Local Ethics Policies.
 We support the establishment of local ethics policies by locally elected officials.
-We oppose legislation that restricts the ability of city governing bodies to adopt local ethics policies for elected and appointed city officials. - Intergovernmental Discourse.
+We oppose legislation that restricts the ability of city governing bodies to adopt local ethics policies for elected and appointed city officials. - Intergovernmental Dialogue.
 Communication between all levels of government is critical to the successful delivery of public services to the citizens of Kansas.
-Without public interest lobbyists, only the views of special interests seeking private benefits will be heard.
+Representatives from cities provide facts and information that are crucial to intergovernmental relations, and as such, should have the same rights and responsibilities as private interest lobbyists.
 We oppose any restriction on the use of state and local public moneys to provide information and lobby on behalf of our cities and citizens.